waseempasha89/SignantHealth-Assignment/README.md

 Steps to Execute:

-Step 1: Navigate command prompt to directory "TestCases_Folder" Step 2: Type this below command to execute
+Step 1: Navigate command prompt to directory "TestCases_Folder" Step 2: Type this below command to execute and hit enter
     Robot -d '${CURDIR}\..\Results' user_registration_verification.robot

   RESULT will be published to Results folder